 Questions or comments…

-I hope this answers any of your queries or concerns about how to do a self-guided day trip on the train from Milan to Lake Como.
+I hope this updated guide helps clarify any queries or concerns you may have about undertaking a self-guided day trip on the train from Milan to Lake Como.
+Whether it’s the charm of Varenna or the elegance of Bellagio, Lake Como offers a tranquil glimpse into the beauty of Italy.

 Welcome!
 We are Sarah + Cooper, Aussie expats living in the UK with our Westie dog, London.
 We like to inspire on how to travel for longer and to live and work from anywhere.
 Our most popular content here is about seeing the world with your pet, remote working & digital nomadism, and house + pet sitting.
 Create a global life of your dreams at any age!
 Subscribe to find out more :)